How Long Does It Take to Get U.S. Citizenship After Applying?

 Although you will officially be an American upon taking the Oath of Allegiance, there are important steps to take as soon as possible after naturalizing:

-These are not part of the official process but are necessary as a new U.S. citizen.
+These steps are not part of the naturalization process but are necessary to be able to travel and file taxes as a new U.S. citizen.

 USCIS is the government agency responsible for processing naturalization applications (and other immigration forms).
 In order to handle the enormous volume of applications it receives, USCIS is supported by field offices across the United States.